vsimakhin/web-logbook/README.md

 ## [3.14.0] - 07.10.2025

 - New: Expiration date tracking for Currency - `Valid Until` and `Expire` @xtncl

-## [3.13.0] - 06.10.2025

-- Fix: Dashboard stats calculation when using custom manual dates

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)